I did core exercises at home every day for 2 weeks - and they did more than make my abs stronger

 Monique Eastwood, 55, is the woman behind the bodies of A-listers including Emily Blunt, Anne Hathaway, Ruth Wilson and Stanley Tucci.
 Known for sculpting bodies that are strong, athletic and powerful, Monique is a powerhouse trainer with decades of experience teaching people of all ages and stages via her Eastwood Fit app.
 As a former professional ballerina and dancer, Monique combined her love of dance with her knowledge of Pilates and fitness to create her unique Eastwood Movement Method, which prioritises multidirectional movement with a focus on posture, technique and alignment.

-What's a good alternative to core exercises to do at home?
+What's a good alternative to core exercises?

 My workout can be modified to increase the difficulty and work additional muscles.
 Bennett suggests making a plank harder by adding shoulder taps in a high plank position: stretching out the opposite arm and leg then alternating (also known as ‘bird dog’) or doing an up/down plank from elbow to high plank and back again.